neilitalia/plantrade/README.md

 ## 🚦 Getting Started

-Visit the [live demo hosted on heroku](https://plantrade.herokuapp.com) and create an account to start posting or browsing listings.
+Visit the [live demo hosted on heroku](https://plantrade.herokuapp.com) and create a secure account to start posting.
 Search for a specific plant you want to buy or post plants you want to sell.